ViennaTools/ViennaPS/docs/inst/troubleshooting.md

 If you see the following error when importing the ViennaPS Python package:

 ```
-ImportError: DLL load failed while importing viennaps2d: The specified module could not be found.
+ImportError: DLL load failed while importing viennaps: The specified module could not be found.
 ```

 This usually means that a required shared library (`.dll`) is missing.
 The most common cause on Windows is a missing OpenMP runtime.